PaulSweeney89/P-S-Tasks/plots/readme.md

 # plots

-**Simple script to  or program to create & plot 'X' vs 3 No. functions of 'X' on single graph or plot.**
+**Simple script to create & plot 'X' vs 3 No. functions of 'X' on single graph or plot.**

 *Week 8 task*